kasak0607/YELP_ANALYSIS/README.md

   - We learned that popularity as a trend signal, not a standalone closure protector

+- Conclusion
+  - H4 was the only hypothesis with an extreme p-value, but all popularity tiers showed nearly equal open rates (~79–80%).
+This proves that static popularity does not predict closure.
+Popularity is valuable only     as a trend feature when measuring momentum loss, not as a fixed survival indicator.

 **v.
 Hypothesis 5: Elite reviewers influence stressed months more strongly, but don’t predict closure alone**

 - H5 p value: 0